-Changing the Cervical Screening Paradigm in Malaysia: Project ROSE
+Changing the Cervical Screening Paradigm in Malaysia: Program ROSE

-The founders of Project ROSE (Removing Obstacles in Cervical Screening) sought and found a way to improve screening rates and reduce the burden of cervical cancer in Malaysia.
+The founders of Program ROSE (launched as Project ROSE, Removing Obstacles in Cervical Screening) sought and found a way to improve screening rates and reduce the burden of cervical cancer in Malaysia.
 Led by Prof. Dr. Woo Yin Ling of the University of Malaya,Assoc.
-Prof. Marion Saville of VCS Limited, and the Malaysian Ministry of Health, Project ROSE addresses the particular barriers to cervical cancer screening in the Malaysian context.
+Prof. Marion Saville of VCS Limited, and the Malaysian Ministry of Health, Program ROSE addresses the particular barriers to cervical cancer screening in the Malaysian context.

-The Project ROSE solution to those barriers is innovative in several ways:
+The Program ROSE solution to those barriers is innovative in several ways: